 Banking

 Choosing the right bank and account terms can save students a lot of money in the end, in the form of less fees and penalty charges.
 As a student with limited income, you may be wise to choose a banking institution that has no monthly fees and offers low penalty charges for overdraft.
-Many online banking institutions offer flexibility and convenience when it comes to banking, and some even offer high interest rates on the money that you keep in a savinchoose a bankgs account.
+Many online banking institutions offer flexibility and convenience when it comes to banking, and some even offer high interest rates on the money that you keep in a savings account.

 It is very important to keep a balanced checkbook in order to avoid overdraft and unwise spending.
 Be sure that you stick to your budget, so that you will never write a check or withdraw funds for things that you ultimately cannot afford.